Confederate symbols of Civil War divide U.S. 150 years on

 “It is divisive and you can’t ignore monuments.
 You can’t be indifferent to them,” said Shawn Anglim, pastor for First Grace United Methodist Church.
 “I believe we are in a moment and that many people are feeling it.”

-School districts from California to Texas with buildings or mascots related to Confederate leaders wrestled with the issue.
+School districts from California to Texas with buildings or mascots related to Confederate leaders or symbols are wrestling with the issue.

-Vocativ, a site that uses its technology to mine Internet data, said at least 188 public and charter schools across the country have names linked to prominent Confederates.
+Vocativ, a site that uses its technology to mine Internet data, said at least 188 public and charter schools across the country are named either for prominent Confederates or for places named after prominent Confederates.

 California state Assemblywoman Lorena Gonzalez, a Democrat, urged the San Diego Unified School District to rename an elementary schools named after Lee.
 Anyone associated with the Confederate army, she said, is linked to intolerance and racism.

-The Pentagon resisted pressure to change the names of military installations associated with Confederate generals, saying they represent “individuals not causes or ideologies.”
+The Pentagon resisted pressure to change the names of military installations named after Confederate generals, saying the names represent “individuals not causes or ideologies.”

 In Kentucky, calls were also growing to remove a Davis statue. ”The Jefferson Davis statue belongs in a museum, where history is taught, rather than in the State Capitol, where laws are made,” said Kentucky state Attorney General Jack Conway.